maiam6242/ShellShocked/proposal.md

 We have outlined three major tasks for this week:

-1. Find a convienient time to meet outside of class
+1. Find a convenient time to meet outside of class
     * Definition of Done: Have a set meeting time on both of our calendars (iCal encouraged, but not necessary!)
 2. Review resources and tutorials to get a better sense of how to create a shell
     * Definition of Done: Have a solid understanding of how to begin designing and creating our project and the basic funtionality of the shell